 In the online survey, country experts were asked to report the total number of publications in mutation breeding developed in each country since 2000.
-By publication, the study means: journal articles, newspaper articles, thesis, books (and e-books), websites, conferences, online blogs, encyclopedia articles, etc. As a result, it was reported that a total of 1,801 publicatos have been developed in the 19 countries that participated in the online survey since 2000.
-From this publicatios, 54.2% are scientific publications.
-Chart x below presents the total number of publications by type (scientific and non scientific) and by country since 2000.
+By publication, the study means: journal articles, newspaper articles, theses, books (and e-books), websites, conferences, online blogs, encyclopedia articles, etc. As a result, it was reported that a total of 1,801 publications have been developed since 2000 in the 19 countries that participated in the online survey.
+From these publications, 54.2% are scientific publications.
+Chart x below presents the total number of publications by type (scientific and non-scientific) and by country since 2000.
 Note to the team: This chart exludes China because the number reported of publications was very high (over 30,000)

 Figure X. Total number of publications developed since 2000 under RCA